mirzaakhena/theitem/README.md

 2. **MySQL** using Gorm (`domain_item/gateway/withsqlitedb`)
 3. Native **MongoDB** (`domain_item/gateway/withmongodb`)

-By default, it is running with **SQLite**.
+By default, it is running with **SQLite** db

 ## Run backend directly from code using SQLite

-Open first terminal, then download the dependency by call this command
+After git clone the code, open a terminal (we call it a first terminal), then download the dependency by call this command

 ```shell
 $ go mod tidy